How To Pay for College Without Loans: Eight Great Alternatives for Students To Consider

 Nowadays, more and more employers are offering tuition reimbursement programs as employee benefits.

 These programs can be a great way to help employees continue their education without taking on the burden of student loans.
-So, if you don’t know how to pay for college without student loans, check and see if your employer offers tuition reimbursement.
+So, make sure to check and see if your employer offers tuition reimbursement.

 There are a few different ways these programs can work.
 Some employers will reimburse employees for the full cost of tuition, while others will only reimburse a certain percentage.